-(Judges 4:1) Then the sons of Israel again did evil in the sight of the LORD, after Ehud died.
+(Judges 4:1) Again the Israelites did evil in the eyes of the LORD, now that Ehud was dead.

 The Book of Joshua shows that those who remembered the conquest of the Promised Land and remained faithful to the LORD experienced victory after victory.
 The Book of Judges shows how the Israelites repeatedly turned to false gods and evil practices so the LORD had to punish them by making them slaves of their enemies.
 Some of these enemies were those they had not driven out of the Promised Land (such as the Canaanites) and others were their foreign neighbors.
 The Book of Joshua also shows how our merciful God raised up judges to save them repeatedly in spite of their rebellious ways and idolatry.
 They usually returned to their evil ways after the death of a judge.
 In some cases, after a judge freed them from oppression, the judge led them back into idolatry or became a bad example to others with their evil or unwise decisions.